jack17529/FlaskWeatherApp/README.md

 4. Run the Dockerfile using `docker run -d -p <port_to_be_served>:<port_the_website_works> <name of image you want to build>:<tag>` example - `docker run -p 5000:5000 flaskapp:latest`
 5. Go to localhost:5000
+6. The docker image can be found on Docker Hub - https://hub.docker.com/r/jack17529/weather

 ## Steps to deploy